JN-Devsite/restfuladdress/README.md

 #React files
 The React files can be found in \resources\assets\js\components folder To view an example map location, view the curl file from outside the Laravel framework URL eg. http://localhost/curl-rest.php?id=11
+It is found in :  \Curl Eg for the Google Map - Test outside Laravel app

 Added React framework to the project.
 I am unsure if Github has been adding the  node_modules directory.
 I added the directory ass a zip folder if somehow this wasn't added.